To learn more about Scott Asahina, please view the following sections:

 What is a Remote / Cloud Team?

 We do not all sit within a shared office, or commute the same route every single day.
-Instead, thanks to cloud based technology and software apps, we can choose to work from any location that suits our individual creativity, without effecting our productivity.
+Instead, thanks to cloud based technology and team sharing apps, we can choose to work from any location that suits our individual creativity, without effecting our productivity.

-Watch the ’37Signals’ video to learn how collaborative remote teams (like ours) communicate, work efficiently and most importantly, get the job done.
+Watch the ’37Signals’ video to learn how collaborative remote teams communicate, work efficiently and most importantly, get the job done.

 To learn more read ‘Remote’ by 37Signals